JeannotM/DynamicDifficulty/README.md

 custom-mob-items-spawn-chance:
   override-default-limits: false # will allow higher levels than Minecraft's defaults.
 (E.g. Unbreaking 7 can happen if max-level is higher or equals 7)
   override-enchant-conflicts: false # Allows conflicting enchants to occur on a single armor (E.g. Protection & Fire Protection)
-  # These are the only mobs that will spawn with armor
+  # These are the only mobs that will spawn with these custom settings
   # You can add any mob you want, but some will not show any armor.
-So it's not recommended to go too wild
+So it's not recommended going too wild
   includes-mobs:
   - ZOMBIE
   - SKELETON